 The Lawrence Park (LP) Transportation Plan builds on the 2018 Basement Flooding & Road Improvement Environmental Assessment recommendations to address concerns raised by the community about road safety, excessive speeding and traffic volumes.
-The LP Transportation Plan identifies changes that can be made to improve safety for all road users, with a focus on vulnerable road users such as pedestrians, people cycling, children and seniors.
+The LP Transportation Plan identifies changes that can be made to improve safety for all road users.

 The Lawrence Park Transportation Plan does not revisit the Council-approved recommendations identified through the Lawrence Park Road & Stormwater Management Study process.